shawn-nyk/tp/docs/DeveloperGuide.md

 #### MSS

-Precondition: User already has an existing list of user profile items. </br>
+Precondition: User already has an existing list of user profile items </br>
 Guarantees: Editing of user profile item is successful

 1. User requests to edit the details of a user profile item and inputs the index and details.